Product Design - 3D Design

 An opportunity to invent, create, and produce something completely unique.

 Who is it for?

 Students with a keen interest in design and technology.

-In addition to the general entrance requirements, the department requires a grade B or better in a design related GCSE.
+In addition to the general entrance requirements, the department requires a grade B (grades change to numbers in 2019) or better in a design related GCSE.

 Throughout years twelve and thirteen, lessons are divided up into theory; in preparation for the two (proposed) written examinations, and coursework; where time is dedicated to developing a portfolio and manufacturing.
 Coursework lessons are often less teacher-led and require students to take ownership of their projects by coming in with a plan of action and making sure they have any relevant resources.
 For the non-exam assessed module (coursework), students will research a range of starting points from which they will formulate a design brief.
 They will then develop a range of design proposals through sketching and prototyping.
 Trialling and testing with different materials and processes will follow before manufacturing the final product.
 It is imperative that students include a real-life client in their project in order to gain experience of designing for other users.
 They must also be prepared to go outside of the classroom to carry out primary research.
 CAD (computer aided design) and CAM (computer aided manufacture) is used extensively in modern product development.
 Therefore, students must utilize both in their coursework projects.
 Prior to making their products they will produce a Solidworks model with 2-D engineering drawings and we encourage them to make use of the department’s laser cutter and 3-D printer for prototyping/ manufacturing.

 Students can expect to have five hours class time per week with three to five hours homework.
 They will also be expected to do private study, additional reading and research.